AMWA-TV/ms-05-01/docs/Device Model.md

 Every NCA object has a name that is unique _within its containing block_ (see [Identification](Identification.md), and every block constitutes a namespace for the objects it contains.
 This name is known as the _**role name**_.

-If a block class is instantiated multiple times in a device, the role names of its contained objects (e.g. `Gain`, `Mute`, `Pad`,...) will not conflict, because each of the eight block objects is a separate namespace.

 Every NCA object is uniquely identified by its _**role path**_.
 See [**Identification(Role path)**](Identification.md#RolePath).